Pylons/pyramid_debugtoolbar/docs/index.rst

 Toolbar Settings
 ----------------

-The `Settings` "tab" allows for realtime customization of the toolbar and its panels.
+The :guilabel:`Settings` tab allows for realtime customization of the toolbar and its panels. panels.

 .. note::